 "It's not important I'm here.
 What's important that you're here, Warner."

 Warner's brow furrowed.
 "What?"

 Dad gestured over Warner's shoulder, and he glanced behind him, sorrow flooding him again at the sight of Ryan huddled on the floor next to the body, holding it's hand in his, face drained of all color and marked with tearstains.
 "He can't see you, Warner.
 Do you want to know why?"

 Warner did want to know.
 He wanted to know why exactly he was invisible, he wanted to know why that body on the floor was a reflection of him, and he wanted to know why he was having conversation with a dead man.
 "Of course I want to know."

 "Are you sure?"
 Exasperation joined the potent jumble of emotions that Warner had been subjected to over the past few minutes.

 Dad sighed.
 "I'm not quite sure how to put this delicately, but, Warner, son... you're dead."

 Well, maybe he hadn't wanted to know.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lucy TruthWrite a Review